k223kim/TODO/README.md

 	- [x] hour and a half (7:00 - 8:30)
 	- [x] Linear search, binary search, bubble sort, linked list
 	- [x] Doubly linked list
+Some ideas
+- Convert primeagen's kata-machine in python
+	- for my personal use

 Thoughts
 - try to focus on specific topics and avoid to expand my interest at this point as I have a target goal